-Here at Money Crashers, we talk a lot about investing: investing in stocks, investing in property, investing in art, investing in quality products and services so you don’t waste money – the list goes on and on.
+Here at Money Crashers, we talk a lot about investing: investing in stocks, investing in real estate, investing in quality products and services so you don’t waste money — the list goes on and on.
 However, there’s another type of investing that can pay huge dividends: investing in yourself.

 There’s another good reason why you should spend the time and money investing in yourself: because no one else will.
 You, and you alone, are in control of your life and career.
-If you don’t work on learning new skills, enriching your life, and expanding your creativity, then it’s not going to happen.
+If you don’t work on learning new skills, creating a better life, and expanding your creativity, then it’s not going to happen.

 1. Exercise Regularly

 Hands down, getting enough exercise every day is one of the best investments you can make in yourself.